Leukemia-Commonly as Blood Cancer

 Results

-Antigens will be reported as positive or negative.
+Antigens reported as positive or negative.

-Interpretive comments that further characterize intensity patterns are included.
+Interpretive comments characterize intensity patterns included.

-Dim, bright, variable, or partial may be reported.
+Dim, bright, variable, or partial reported.

-Light-chain expression may be reported as polytypic/polyclonal or restricted/monotypic/monoclonal.
+Light-chain expression reported as polytypic/polyclonal or restricted/monotypic/monoclonal.

 May include kappa/lambda ratio.